Day in the life

 A Typical Day with Aspiro

 Each day begins by making sure that every student is properly prepared for the full day ahead of them.
-The morning routine includes personal hygiene and hand washing, a balanced breakfast, tooth brushing and road-mapping what’s ahead.
+The morning routine includes personal hygiene and handwashing, a balanced breakfast, tooth brushing, and road-mapping what’s ahead.
 Often an inspirational group is held to set the tone for the day.
 These groups include things such as sharing an inspirational story, poetry readings, and teambuilding initiatives.

 As the Day Continues

 The group travels together to begin their adventure activity for the day.
 Staff members are always present to make sure that students are learning how to do things safely and correctly.
 This ranges from the most necessary task of building a shelter to advanced rock climbing.
-Intentional sequencing of the weekly adventure activities build skill sets that lead students to deeper levels of self-efficacy.
+Intentional sequencing of the weekly adventure activities builds skill sets that lead students to deeper levels of self-efficacy.
 Guides frame the activities, give in-the-moment feedback, and debrief the activities to highlight ways in which the skills learned can relate to home life.

 As the day draws to a close, students are encouraged to write letters home and designated time is set aside to work on academics and therapeutic assignments.
 Students and guides take turns leading therapeutic groups, reflecting on the day, and giving feedback.
-Dinner and night routine (shelter preparation, health check-ins and hygiene) conclude the evening.
+Dinner and night routine (shelter preparation, health check-ins, and hygiene) conclude the evening.

 On the trail, Aspiro’s diet promotes the growth of healthy bodies as well as healthy minds.
 The food we provide our students serves as an important foundation of a positive experience at Aspiro.
 Not only do we focus on establishing a new love for eating healthy, we show our students the satisfaction of being able to prepare their own meals.
 The ability to cook for oneself can be a rewarding and empowering practice.
 Students often express their joy in discovering culinary skills and a desire to sustain their new balanced diet beyond Aspiro.